-The chief executive of Monaghan County Council and the county veterinary officer have been appointed as designated officers.
+The County Manager, Director of Services, the veterinary inspector and two Sligo county engineers have all been appointed as Designated Officers.
 Veterinary staff were authorised as required and warrants had been issued.

-4.2 Official Controls performed in Food Establishments
+4.2 Official Controls Performed in Food Establishments

-An overview of the on-site verification work in both of the establishments audited is provided in Annex I of the report.
+An overview of the onsite verification work in both of the establishments audited is provided in Annex I of the report.
 A brief summary under (a) Structure, Maintenance and Operational Hygiene and (b) Food Safety Management System and (c) Traceability is provided below: